Consecutive vs. Concurrent Sentences: All You Need To Know

 • Concurrent sentences shorten a defendant’s jail time, whereas consecutive sentences ensure they serve the lengthiest time in jail or prison.

-• When serving concurrent sentences, a convicted person can finish all their sentences at the same time.
+• When serving concurrent sentences, a convicted person can finish them simultaneously.
 Meanwhile, they can only begin serving a sentence once another has been completed, and so on.

 • Concurrent sentences are ordered for less serious crimes, while consecutive sentences are ordered for serious crimes.
 The more severe crimes include murder, armed robbery, first-degree burglary, etc.